izarebski/starlit/README.md

 - **Motion Vectors:** Displaying the current direction and flight trajectory of the objects.
 - **Dynamic Basemaps (Dark/Light Mode):** Seamless switching between light (OpenStreetMap) and dark (CARTO Dark Matter) map styles, adjusting the entire UI accordingly.
 - **Search and Filtering:** Quick access to specific space stations and satellites via the side panel, including a "Favorites" feature.
-- **Geolocation:** Automatically centering the map on the user's current position.
+- **Geolocation:** Automatically centering the map on the user's current location.

 ## 🛠️ Tech Stack